 The Welsh Government is the devolved Government for Wales.

-Wrexham Glyndŵr University supports us through provision of premises, IT support, Financial, HR and other services and supportive links to a wide range of Departments engaged in STEM activity.
-These enable us to enrich visits by schools through the experience of engaging with the advanced facilities and equipment available on the University Campus.
+Wrexham Glyndŵr University supports Techniquest Glyndŵr through provision of premises, IT support, Financial, HR and other services and supportive links to a wide range of departments engaged in STEM activity.
+These enable the visitor experience to be enriched through engaging with the advanced facilities and equipment available on the university campus.

-Based in Wrexham but with campuses and facilities around North East Wales, Glyndŵr University champions the spirit of enterprise and an outward-facing philosophy.
-Inspired by Welsh hero Owain Glyndŵr, the University aims to be bold, inspiring and enterprising in everything it does.
+Based in Wrexham and with campuses and facilities around North East Wales, Wrexham Glyndŵr University champions the spirit of enterprise and an outward-facing philosophy.

-Techniquest (Cardiff) supports the delivery of an outreach programme by Techniquest Glyndŵr to secondary schools across North West Wales.
-It also maintains the 65 interactive science exhibits in the Techniquest Glyndŵr centre, to provide an engaging experience to visitors.
+Techniquest supports the delivery of an outreach programme by Techniquest Glyndŵr to schools across North Wales.
+It also maintains the 65+ interactive science exhibits in the Techniquest Glyndŵr centre, to provide an engaging experience to visitors.

 The Association of Science Discovery Centres (ASDC) is the UK’s network of over 60 science and discovery centres which supports its members towards their common goals of engaging all in science.
 Techniquest Glyndŵr is a member of ASDC.